Reference & Instruction Services

 Restricted Data Storage and Access

 HPC Associates have two options for storing and accessing restricted-use data depending upon contract/license security requirements.
 If the data are permitted to be stored and accessed via a secure server and through remote desktop client, we have "the Wolf" restricted-data server.
-This is an analytic server running the most current versions of Stata and SAS.
+This is a Windows-based analytic server running the most current versions of Stata and SAS.
 Other software may be added on a case-by-case basis, and should be brought to our attention at the time of your request to use the server.
-This server is maintained for the HPC by Welch IT staff.
+This server is maintained for the HPC by skilled systems administrators.
 Please note that this server is for restricted-access data only.

 Restricted Use Data for HPC Associates Services